Criminal and Civil Consequences for Abuse

 Capacity Requirements and the Burden of Proof

-In criminal proceedings, the agent bears the burden of proving by clear and convincing evidence that the principal had capacity.
-In civil cases, the burden depends on whether the principal was a vulnerable adult at the time of signing.
-If the challenger proves the principal was vulnerable, the agent must show capacity by clear and convincing evidence.
-Otherwise, the standard is a preponderance of the evidence.
+In criminal cases, the agent must prove by clear and convincing evidence that the principal had capacity.
+In civil cases, the burden depends on the principal's status at the time of signing.

 Good Faith Protection for Third Parties